 How to take CBD

-It can all get a tad confusing, but we here at Eagle Moon can help.
-There are a variety of products that we offer such as distillate in two forms (t-free distillate, no THC at all & full-spectrum distillate, < 0.3% THC) and cbd isolate (99.5% pure CBD, no THC), we have things like smokable CBD flower in four different strains such as sour space, hulk, cherry wine, and cherry blossom.
-We also carry gummies, salves, and lotions.
-On top of that, we even have CBD for pets such as dog and cat treats and pellets for horses.
+There are a variety of products that supplier will offer such as distillate in two forms (t-free distillate, no THC at all & full-spectrum distillate, < 0.3% THC) and cbd isolate (99.5% pure CBD, no THC), they should have things like smokable CBD flower in different strains.
+Find someone that also carries gummies, salves, and lotions.

 Although available in many different forms there is no absolute go to dosage, it can vary for different people and depends heavily on the form.
 If you need a starting place our CBD Dosage Calculator can help!
 The best practice is to start at a low dosage such as 5 mg or 10 mg a day and gauge how you feel from that in a safe controlled environment.
 You can always take more, but you cannot take less and CBD can make some people feel drowsy or even upset their stomach so it is best to start small.
 Furthermore, it is a good idea to take it towards the end of the day, possibly after work or even right before bed.
 That way you can relax and enjoy the great quality of sleep that CBD users often report.
 For something such as a lotion or salve, you can go ahead and use it as you would any other lotion or salve.